Minhui-Chen/CTMM/README.md

 # Support

 Please report any bugs or feature requests in the [Issue Tracker](https://github.com/Minhui-Chen/CTMM/issues).
-If users have any questions or comments, please contact MinhuiC (minhuic@uchicago.edu).
+If users have any questions or comments, please contact MinhuiC (minhui.chen at vcuhealth.org).